willythorpe/HorizonOfStars/README.md

 # Solution HorizonOfStars
 Project SOA Horizon Of Stars

-The solution was built one layer abstraction on Azure Server with architecture SOA with specialized microservices and their respective endpoints providing interoperability for client devices.
+The solution was created using the technique of abstraction of a layer in Azure Server Azure Server with architecture SOA with specialized microservices and their respective endpoints providing interoperability for client devices.

 For support there is also a video with instructions for use and the installer of the mobile application (android) and source code as well as Swagger documentation: